2023 Most Popular Social Sciences Master's Degree Schools in Georgia

 Full Social Sciences at Georgia State University Report

 The in-demand master’s degree programs at Georgia Institute of Technology - Main Campus helped the school earn the #2 place on this year’s ranking of the most popular social sciences schools in Georgia.
-Located in the city of Atlanta, Georgia Tech is a public college with a fairly large student population.
+Located in the city of Atlanta, Georgia Tech is a public school with a fairly large student population.

 Of the 68 students majoring in social sciences at Georgia Tech, 41% are male and 59% are female.